nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-3/index.md

 in
   PromoteHeaders
 ```
-The code of this function have been copied from our initial no code approach, but instead of loading the csv file directly, it takes a parameter called **TableContents**, reads it as a csv file `Csv.Document` and then sets the first row of the data to be the column headers `Table.PromoteHeaders`.
+The code of this function has been copied from our initial no code approach, but instead of loading the csv file directly, it takes a parameter called **TableContents**, reads it as a csv file `Csv.Document` and then sets the first row of the data to be the column headers `Table.PromoteHeaders`.

 We can then use the Invoke custom function transformation to apply this function to each row of the Lakehouse query.
 This can be done by selecting the "Invoke custom function" transformation from the Add column ribbon and then selecting the function that we just created.